 Hi!
-I’m Josh Pollock, a fourth year PhD student at MIT.
+I’m Josh Pollock, a fifth year PhD student at MIT.
 I work on domain-specific languages for visualization in the VIS group with Arvind Satyanarayan.

 My current interest is in helping people create and reason about all kinds of visualizations, not just the ones data visualization most commonly studies like bar charts and scatterplots, but also the ones we don’t, like chemical reactions, concept maps, and neural network architecture diagrams.
 We read these graphic representations the same way we read charts: